idexus/SlimTcpServer/README.md

 # SlimTcpServer

-A simple TCP string messenger
+A slim TCP server and client library

 # Example Usage